 2025 Woodwind Quintet Workshop, Group 1

-At the Boston University Tanglewood Institute, I studied with Prof. Valerie Coleman, a Grammy Award–winning flutist, composer, and founder of this workshop, and encountered a diverse repertoire shaped by African American traditions, blues techniques, and culturally rooted expressions that opened my eyes to new musical perspectives.
+At the Boston University Tanglewood Institute, I studied with Prof. Valerie Coleman, a Grammy Award–winning flutist, composer, and founder of the Woodwind Quintet Workshop, and encountered a diverse repertoire shaped by African American traditions, blues techniques, and culturally rooted expressions that opened my eyes to new musical perspectives.
 Performing works such as Red Clay and the Mississippi Delta and Umoja expanded my understanding of music beyond the Classical canon and deepened my appreciation for how sound can carry history, culture, and collective identity.
 This experience inspired my passion for storytelling through music.

 BUTI 1: https://youtu.be/qDsxbywg6aU